The Top Five Regrets of the Dying

-The Top Five Regrets of the Dying - A Life Transformed by the Dearly Departing is a 2011 book by Bronnie Ware inspired by her time as a palliative carer.
+The Top Five Regrets of the Dying - A Life Transformed by the Dearly Departing is a 2011 book by Bronnie Ware inspired by her time in palliative care.

 Background

 Ware first shared the insights in a 2009 blog post, "Regrets of the Dying".
 The blog post was widely shared worldwide and by 2012 had been read by eight million people.

 In 2012 Ware expanded her blog post into a book memoir, The Top Five Regrets of the Dying, which was translated into 27 languages.